Estate Planning Articles

 - Although many mutual funds require initial investments of at least $1,000, many lower their requirements for a custodial account.

-- Any assets held in their name can reduce the amount of financial aid they will receive.
+- Any assets held in the child's name can reduce the amount of financial aid they will receive.

 - When children reach the age of majority, all assets in their UGMA/UTMA accounts are theirs.